YumpDigital/Yump-Thumbnailer/README.md

     <img src="/thumb/300x200/fit/image/full-res-image.jpg">

-The first time a thumb is requested, the image will not be present so .htaccess will call `create.php` which generates the image and saves it in the correct location.
+The first time a thumb is requested, the image will not be present so the `.htaccess` rule will trigger `create.php` which generates the image and saves it in the correct location.
 Future calls don't load PHP at all (for best performance).